Andon-ov/Andon-ov/README.md

 </div>

-### Hi there 👋
+Hi there! 👋

-* 👂 My name is Andon Andonov and I'm almost finishing my education at SoftUni with a specialization in Python Web Developer.
-* 🔭 I’m currently working on my last project: Python-Web-Framework-Individual-Project
-* 🌱 I am currently studying: JavaScript, CSS and HTML and then I am interested in React!
-* 💬 Ask me anything you want.
-I would be glad if I could help with anything.
-* 📫 How to contact me easily just write me an email: <strong>Andon.ov@yahoo.com<strong/>
+I'm Andon Andonov, a Python Web Developer with a specialization from SoftUni.
+Currently, I'm in the final stages of my education and working on my last project called Local-News-Hub. 🎓

+I have a passion for learning, and my current focus is on expanding my knowledge in JavaScript, CSS, and HTML.
+I'm also excited about diving into React in the near future! 🌱

+In addition to web development, I'm also actively studying DevOps to broaden my skill set.
+I'm eager to explore the world of infrastructure management, automation, and cloud technologies. 🚀

+If you have any questions or need assistance, feel free to reach out to me.
+You can easily contact me via email at Andon.ov@yahoo.com.
+I'll be more than happy to help you out! 💬

-* ❤️ I love Python, JavaScript and Linux :)
+In addition to programming, I have a deep love for Python, JavaScript, and Linux. ❤️

-* 👂 I wish you a pleasant day!
+Wishing you a wonderful day ahead!

 ### :fire: My Stats :